 Receive your FREE Quote Today

-The Federal Motor Carrier Safety Administration (FMCSA) manages this program for the U.S. Department of Transportation and has established the rules, regulations, and procedures to be followed, including the posting of the bond.
-Applicants must register per U.S. Code 49 Section 13904 and be licensed by the U.S. Department of Transportation.
-As part of the licensing process, the bond must be filed per U.S. Code Title 49 Section 13906.
-The Obligee on the bond reads as the United States of America.
+The Federal Motor Carrier Safety Administration manages the registration of freight brokers and forwarders for the U.S. Department of Transportation (DOT).
+Applicants must register per U.S. Code 49 Section 13904 and be licensed by DOT.
+The FMCSA has established the rules, regulations, and procedures for licensure, including posting a $75,000 surety bond, which must be filed per U.S. Code Title 49 Section 13906.
+The principal on the bond should be the broker or forwarder, the obligee the United States of America, and the surety company.

 Liability insurance: BMC-91 or BMC-91x

-Cargo Insurance if you are a household goods freight forwarder: BMC 34 or BMC-83
+Cargo Insurance (for freight forwarders of household goods): BMC 34 or BMC-83

 |License||Freight Broker Surety Bond/Freight Forwarder Surety Bond (BMC-84 Bond)||U.S. Department of Transportation, Federal Motor Carrier Safety Administration